BITCORNProject/BITCORN/src/qt/README.md

 ### paymentserver.(h/cpp)

 Used to process BIP21 and BIP70 (see https://github.com/bitcoin/bitcoin/pull/11622) payment URI / requests.
-Also handles URI based application switching (e.g. when following a bitgreen:... link from a browser).
+Also handles URI based application switching (e.g. when following a bitcorn:... link from a browser).

 ### walletview.(h/cpp)